|

 The sessions are one hour and are conducted over Zoom or Facetime.
 If the client is a minor, an adult will need to be in attendance during the call.
 During the consultation we go over:

 After your appointment, you will be sent a written plan via email that includes links to videos that you can follow as you perform your exercises on your own.
+There also may be adjustments to how you do things in daily living or sport.
+We will ensure that your plan can fit into the time you have available to perform it.
 Follow-up visits may be scheduled as needed.
+You also will receive check-ins if desired from your trainer to see how the plan is going.
+You will have access to your trainer for support or questions.

 You can always start with a Free 15 Minute Discovery call if you are not ready to book an appointment.
 Schedule your free call now - this will be conducted over your choice of audio call, Zoom or Facetime.
 During this call, you'll have a chance to ask questions and make sure the program is a good fit for your needs and concerns.
 You can also go ahead and schedule a 60 minute appointment with Gina Paulhus at our usual virtual rates if you are ready to go for it!